Assistance programs Juneau and Adams County.

 The Emergency Food Assistance program is called TEFAP, and the agency will help coordinate monthly distribution of surplus United States Department of Agriculture (USDA) commodities in the area.

 Heating, utility and energy bill assistance is offered to low-income households from the federal government LIHEAP program.
 It provides Adams and Juneau County families with one-time payments and grants as well as emergency assistance when needed.
 Money is paid directly to energy providers and utility companies, and the funds go towards paying energy bills.
-Read Wisconsin energy bill assistance.
+Read more on Wisconsin energy bill assistance.

 Weatherization helps save energy from efficiency.
 This can include, but is not limited to, insulation, more efficient heating systems, furnace repairs, or other conservation improvements.
 Some people have been known to save almost $400 per year on their heating and cooling bills.